ParticleG/tauri-plugin-web-bluetooth-api/README.md

 ## Limitations & roadmap

 - Desktop only (btleplug mobile back-ends are still experimental).
-- `request_device` returns the first matching peripheral; build your own UI if you need multi-select or persistent device lists.
+- `request_device` still relies on the host application's selection handler for advanced UX.
+Use the built-in native dialog or provide your own handler if you need multi-select or persistent device lists.
 - Descriptor APIs and advertisement watching are not implemented yet.

 Contributions are welcome!
 Please open an issue if you find gaps with the Web Bluetooth spec or run into adapter-specific quirks.